robur-coop/albatross/README.md

 The scope of albatross is to provide a minimal orchestration system that avoids the need of shell access on the dom0.
-This leads to mostly immutable - or only mutable via albatross which writes a log for every administrative change - infrastructure.
+This leads to mostly immutable - or only mutable via albatross - infrastructure.
 Further dissemination of albatross into virtual machines, and a communication interface for deploying and destroying unikernels, is being researched on.

 ## Components